dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 		-  access ISPs
 			-  pay regional ISP
 	-  Network Structure 4
-		-  mult-tier hierarchy (Network Stucture 3)
+		-  mult-tier hierarchy (based on Network Stucture 3)
 		-  PoPs, points of presence
 			-  interface in provider's network for customer's network to connect into
 			-  consist of routers
 			-  exist everywhere except the bottom level
+			-  e.g.  台大、科技大樓、交大
 		-  multi-home
 			-  connect to more than 1 higher level ISPs
 				-  e.g. an access ISP multi-home with 2 regional & 1 tier-1 ISPs